 Clay vents are an aesthetic and functional detail found in a wide range of classic Spanish-style architecture.
-Add these iconic design elements to your own project at any time.
-Whether you are remodeling, or building new.
+These photos are organized in a way as to show you how to install your own Spanish clay attic vents, from start to finish!

 Clay Vent Installation Planning For Your Own SPanish Home